-The Big Question 63: Why Do People in the Bible Behave So Badly?
+The Big Question 63: Why Is The Behaviour of Some People In The Bible So Bad?

 Let me be right up front here and agree that there’s some pretty bad behavior in the Bible.
 Now, it’s atrocious.
 Yes, the Bible has it all.